google/santa-tracker-web/README.md

 Build and run with `gulp serve`.
 This will serve from the root directory and recompile JavaScript or CSS on watched changes.

-If you'd like to serve another way, then you can build all dependencies with `gulp`.
+If you'd like to serve another way, then you can build all development dependencies with `gulp`.

 ## Release